unisse-courses/s14-mp3/README.md

 * Guests cannot also comment on any recipe post.

 # Homepage
-* The homepage will show the top five most upvoted posts
+* The homepage will show the top five most recent posts

 # Account Profiles
 * Existing users can view their own profiles via the nav bar.